isomerpages/govtech-corp/media/technews/_posts/2024-08-28-post-From application to interview: how to score a GovTech internship.md

 </li>
 <li>
 <p><strong>Understand GovTech’s mission: </strong>Familiarise yourself with
-GovTech’s vision, mission, and ongoing projects.
+GovTech’s vision, <a href="https://www.tech.gov.sg/about-us/who-we-are/" rel="noopener nofollow" target="_blank">mission</a>,
+and <a href="https://www.tech.gov.sg/our-digital-government-efforts/" rel="noopener nofollow" target="_blank">ongoing projects</a>.
 This knowledge will help you tailor your application and demonstrate your alignment with the agency's goals.&nbsp;
 <br>
 </p>
 </li>